Payment Webhooks

 Through Bead support

-If you do not have access to the Boarding API or prefer assistance, contact Bead with your terminal identifier and desired webhook URL.
+If you do not have access to the Terminal APIs or prefer assistance, contact Bead with:

 Once configured, every payment associated with that terminal will send status updates to the configured webhook URL.